Juro: Find Your Fun & Friends. Explore Campus Life (at Indiana University)

 Aligning with IU's Vision

-All of this lead us to this question which is
+All of this led us to a question, which is

-How can we help college students, especially freshmen and transfers, overcome social isolation and build connections on campus?
+How can we support college students, particularly freshmen and transfers, in overcoming social isolation and forming connections on campus?

 Target Audience